Deep Koopman Learning using Noisy Data: Experiments

-\textbf{Experiment setup.} To experiment, we first collect the noise-free system states-inputs pairs $\mathcal{D} = \{(\vx_t, \vu_t)\}_{t=0}^T$ from the above four examples, where $\vu_t$ is randomly generated control inputs following the uniform distribution and bounded between $-1$ and $1$.
-Then we add three types of bounded measurement noise following the Gaussian distribution ($\vw_t^G$ with mean $\mu = 0$ and standard deviation $\sigma = 2$), Poisson distribution ($\vw_t^P$ with an expected separation $\lambda = 3$), and uniform distribution ($\vw_t^U$ generated from the open interval $[-1, 2)$) on collected system states to achieve noisy measurements.
-For instance, we denote $\vy_t^G = \vx_t + \vw_t^G$ as the noisy measurement states under Gaussian noise.
-Correspondingly, $\mathcal{D}^G = \{(\vy_t^G, \vu_t)\}_{t=0}^T$ denote the dataset under Gaussian noise.
-We allocate $80\%$ of $\mathcal{D}^G$ to train DKND (denoted as $\mathcal{D}_{train}^G$), reserving the remaining $20\%$ for testing (denoted as $\mathcal{D}_{test}^G$).
-To show the algorithm performance, for any dataset $\mathcal{D}_{test}^G$, we denote the following root mean square deviation (RMSD): where $|\mathcal{D}_{test}^G|$ denote the number of data pairs $(\vy_k,\vu_k)$ in $\mathcal{D}_{test}^G$ and $\boldsymbol{\hat f}$ denote the estimated dynamics from the proposed DKND method.
-We further compare DKND against three relative algorithms: DKL that solves \eqref{eq_dkr_nd} using noisy measurements $\vy_k$, DMDTLS from \cite{dawson2016characterizing}, and the multilayer perceptron (MLP) approach.
-To fairly evaluate the algorithms, we assign the above methods with the same DNNs structure, training parameters (e.g., learning rate, training epochs, etc.), and training and testing datasets.
-Note that to reduce the effect of randomly initialized DNN parameters, for all gradient-based methods, we run the above process for $10$ experimental trials and record the average RMSD errors and their standard variations in Tables over these trials.
+\textbf{Experiment setup.} In this experiment, we first gather noise-free state-input pairs $\mathcal{D} = \{(\vx_t, \vu_t)\}_{t=0}^T$ from the aforementioned four examples, where $\vu_t$ represents randomly generated control inputs drawn from a uniform distribution bounded between $-1$ and $1$.
+Subsequently, we introduce three types of bounded measurement noise: Gaussian noise ($\vw_t^G$) with mean $\mu = 0$ and standard deviation $\sigma = 2$, Poisson distribution ($\vw_t^P$) with an expected separation $\lambda = 3$, and uniform distribution ($\vw_t^U$) generated from the open interval $[-1, 2)$.
+To ensure bounded noise, we apply a clipping procedure to the measurement noise.
+These noise types are added to the system states to yield noisy measurements.
+Specifically, we denote the noisy measurements under Gaussian noise as $\vy_t^G = \vx_t + \vw_t^G$.
+The corresponding dataset, denoted $\mathcal{D}^G = \{(\vy_t^G, \vu_t)\}_{t=0}^T$, is used for the experiments.
+To facilitate training and testing, we allocate $80\%$ of $\mathcal{D}^G$ to train DKND (denoted as $\mathcal{D}_{train}^G$), reserving the remaining $20\%$ for testing (denoted as $\mathcal{D}_{test}^G$).
+For performance evaluation, we compute the root mean square deviation (RMSD) over the test dataset $\mathcal{D}_{test}^G$: where $|\mathcal{D}_{test}^G|$ denote the number of data pairs $(\vy_t,\vu_t)$ in $\mathcal{D}_{test}^G$, and $\boldsymbol{\hat f}$ represents the estimated dynamics obtained from the proposed DKND method.
+Additionally, we compare the performance of DKND against three baseline algorithms: DK, which solves Eq. (\eqref{eq_dkr_nd}) using noisy measurements $\vy_t$, DMDTLS from \cite{dawson2016characterizing}, and the multilayer perceptron (MLP) approach.
+To fairly evaluate the algorithms, we assign the above methods with the same DNN structure, training parameters (e.g., learning rate, training epochs, etc.), and training and testing datasets.
+To mitigate the influence of random initialization of DNN parameters, each gradient-based method is run for $10$ experimental trials.
+The average RMSD and their standard deviations are reported in the tables over these $10$ trials.